 Plus, real talk, many housekeepers are quite talented business owners.
 They will restructure their client roster, prioritizing clients who pay the most money.
 If you’re finding that your housekeeper or cleaning service keeps canceling or rescheduling on you, it’s probablyyyyyy because other clients are paying more for the housekeeper’s reliability.
 If you’ve found yourself in this spot, it may be worth it to ask about paying a Priority Fee or Rush Fee.

-As a business owner, I do write off some of Linda’s work for me as a tax deduction.
+As a business owner, I do write off some of Linda’s work for me as a tax deduction, as she cleans work areas.

 Questions to Ask a Potential Housekeeper